-6. Limitations in the Transactional 'Audit Trail'
+8. Limitations in the Transactional 'Audit Trail'

-- 6.1.
-Many Applicants have claimed that they were unable to determine the root causes of discrepancies (both shortfalls and surpluses) reported by Horizon, because the underlying transaction data was not made available to them. - 6.2.
-The concerns fall broadly into two areas: - a) data that isn't available even on the day of the transaction; and - b) data that was only available for 42 days after a transaction occurred (later increased to 60 days following a system change by Post Office).
+- 8.1.
+Many Applicants have claimed that they were unable to determine the root causes of discrepancies (both shortfalls and surpluses) reported by Horizon, because the underlying transaction data was not made available to them. - 8.2.
+The concerns fall broadly into three areas: - a) data that isn't available even on the day of the transaction; - data that was at first available, but after 42 days (later extended to 60 days following a system change by Post Office) is no longer available; and - c) data that isn't available after suspension.

-Data that Isn't available even on the day of the transaction
+Data that isn't available even on the day of the transaction

-- 6.3.
-Applicants' concerns principally relate to transaction types where Horizon produces, at the end of day, only an aggregate amount and volume for that day's transactions e.g.: Transactions: 35, Value: £17,112.55. - 6.4.
-This occurs, for example, where customers have paid for goods and services by Debit or Credit - 6.5.
-In the event of an end-of-day discrepancy for this transaction type, and without the benefit of a disaggregation of a total amount into its constituent transactional components, Subpostmasters found it difficult, if not impossible, to identify the individual transaction(s) that brought about the discrepancy. - 6.6.
-Typically, a Subpostmaster will need to find items: - a) that should be, but are not, included in the aggregate total; or - b) amounts that have been incorrectly entered such as £50.00 entered as £500.00, £39.00 entered as £93.00, etc.; or - amounts that form part of the aggregate total, but should not have been included in that total at all. - 6.7.
-Only by finding those errors and omissions can the Subpostmaster begin the process of correction and loss mitigation.
-That may sometimes involve contacting the relevant customer but in order to do that, he needs not only to identify the incorrect or missing transaction, but also know the name, and perhaps also the address, of the relevant customer. - 6.8.
-Many Subpostmasters have told us that prior to the introduction of Horizon it was easy to do this since the paper dockets retained to evidence each transaction provided this information.
+- 8.3.
+Applicants' concerns principally relate to transaction types where Horizon produces, at the end of day, only an aggregate amount and volume for that day's transactions (e.g.: Transactions: 35, Value: £17,112.55). - 8.4.
+This occurs, for example, where customers have paid for goods or services by Debit or Credit Card. - 8.5.
+In the event of an end-of-day discrepancy for one of these transaction types, and without the benefit of a disaggregation of a total amount into its constituent transactional components, Subpostmasters found it difficult, if not impossible, to identify the individual transaction(s) that brought about the discrepancy. - 8.6.
+Typically, a Subpostmaster would need to find items: - a) that should have been, but were not, included in the aggregate total; or - b) amounts that had been incorrectly entered, such as £50.00 entered as £500.00, £39.00 entered as £93.00; or - c) amounts that formed part of the aggregate total, but should not have been included in that total at all. - 8.7.
+Only by finding those errors and omissions could the Subpostmaster begin the process of correction and loss mitigation.
+That may sometimes have involved contacting the relevant customer but in order to do that he needed not only to identify the incorrect or missing transaction but also to know the name, and perhaps also the address, of the relevant customer.

+8.8.
+Many Applicants have told us that, prior to the introduction of Horizon, it was easy to do this since the paper dockets retained to evidence each transaction provided this information.
 It is regrettable that the Horizon system does not provide the same functionality as the previous manual system.

-Data that was at first available, but after 42 days (later extended by Post Office to 60 days) is no longer available
+Data that was at first available, but after 42 days (later extended to 60 days) is no longer available